How to Use Positive Affirmations in Art Journaling and Change Your Mindset

 First, follow all the steps in creating the positive affirmation.
 Remember?

 1. Define your struggle/negative thoughts

 2. Describe how you want to feel in present tense/change the negative with the positive

-3. Set a strong intention behind it (really be mindful about it, reserve time and peaceful place for this, believe that you can change how you feel)
+3. Set a strong intention behind it (really be mindful about it, reserve time and a peaceful place for this, believe that you can change how you feel)

 4. Write it down in your art journal

 Ideas on putting positive affirmations on your art journal pages

 1. You could type your affirmation on the computer and then print it out.
 Try gluing the whole sentence down or cut each word separately and glue them like that on the page. you could make this more interesting by writing each word in a different font and color, graffiti style.

-2. Make positive affirmations on paper cards and glue them down on plain paper or background you’ve made.
+2. Make positive affirmations on paper cards and glue them down on plain paper or the background you’ve made.
 I’ve already made these for you!

 You can download printable watercolor cards for your positive affirmations from my free resource library.
 (Request password for the library at the bottom of the post.)